cyberminter/jellybeanswap-sdk/README.md

 # jellybeanswap-sdk
-This SDK for the Jelly Bean Swap DEX/
+This SDK for the Jelly Bean Swap DEX